 Governance in the health sector requires significant reforms as decision making and resource allocation is currently not informed by evidence.
 Public resources are allocated to health facilities along public finance rules and provider payment mechanisms which are not sufficiently adapted to the new challenges in the health system.
 Based on the findings of a recent evaluation on the progress and obstacles for Universal Health coverage, certain gaps and priorities for system reform have been identified.
 These are: (i) the need to move from vertical to integrated programs, (ii) the shift from a hospital-centered care delivery to a strong network of primary health centers able to deliver health services adapted to the needs of people and closer to their homes, (iii) the reform of health financing that ensures vulnerable people have access to health care without facing financial hardship.
 These priorities will be incorporated in the new national health development plan 2023-2028.

-STP has made progress in improving access to education in recent years, although enrolment in non-formal education and vocational training for outof-school youth remains a concern, as well as the quality of education in general.
+STP has made progress in improving access to education in recent years, although enrolment in non-formal education and vocational training for out-